 Federal Pell Grant

 The Federal Pell Grant is the foundation for all federal student financial aid.
 The Pell Grant program provides grants to undergraduate students who demonstrate financial need based on the results of their FAFSA application.
 Students are eligible for up to 12 semesters of Pell awards.
-The Pell award amounts for the 2013-2014 academic year range from $605-$5,645 for students with Effective Family Contributions (as calculated by the FAFSA) of $5,234 or less.
+The Pell award amounts for the 2016-2017 academic year range from $598 to $5,815 for students with Effective Family Contributions (as calculated by the FAFSA) of $5,234 or less.
 The Pell awards for the 2017-2018 academic year range from $606 to $5,920 for students with Effective Family Contributions of $5,328 or less.

-Access Missouri Grant is available for Missouri residents attending full time, have submitted their FAFSA prior to April 1 each year, and demonstrate financial need based on FAFSA results.
+Access Missouri Grant is available for Missouri residents attending full time, have submitted their FAFSA prior to February 1 each year, and demonstrate financial need based on FAFSA results.
 The minimum grant award is $1,500 for those eligible.
 The Missouri Bright Flight scholarship is available for Missouri residents attending full time and have scored in the top three percent on the ACT or SAT test.
 Students may receive Bright Flight awards up to $3,000 depending on state appropriations.
 To maintain these grant awards, students must achieve at least a 2.5 cumulative GPA.
-Access Missouri Grant award amounts depend state legislative activity.
+Award amounts depend state legislative activity.